GallonSchimmer/PLAY_Plugin-for-LimeSurvey-Audio-Yielding/README.md

+### SQL Commands to Create Required Tables

 To extend the LimeSurvey database for use with the PLAY plugin, you need to create additional tables to manage audio uploads and track their usage within surveys.
 Below are the SQL commands to create these tables, which are essential for the plugin to operate effectively.
 These tables store information about audio files and their usage, and are accessible via prepared SQL statements in the plugin's PHP code.

-**Audio Uploads Table Integration with PLAY Plugin:**

-When the PLAY plugin is installed through the LimeSurvey Plugin Manager, it automatically begins monitoring and recording the URLs of all audio files located in the `/upload/surveys/{$surveyId}/files/[Subfolders]/` directory once a survey starts.
-It is crucial for the subfolders within the `/files` directory to be named sequentially as `00`, `01`, `02`, `03`, `04`, etc., to ensure the plugin can properly recognize and interact with them.

-Additionally, the audio files within each subfolder should also be named in a consecutive order such as `00.mp3`, `01.mp3`, `02.mp3`, `03.mp3`, `04.mp3`, etc. This systematic naming convention allows the plugin to automatically organize and manage the audio files effectively.

-This organization of audio files and subfolders is critical for the plugin's functionality, allowing it to seamlessly integrate audio into survey questions.
-A detailed explanation of how this organization aids the automatic processing and embedding of audio within LimeSurvey will be provided further in the documentation.

-### SQL Commands to Create Required Tables

 1. **Table for Audio Uploads:**
    This table stores the URLs of audio files that have been uploaded in the Resources of the Survey.
 Each entry includes an automatically incrementing ID and the URL of the audio file.